Visas and Health in Russia

 Visas Russia

-Any visa applicant for more than three months to the Russian Federation is required to carry out and submit HIV 1 and HIV 2 tests to Russian consular services.
+All applicants for visas of more than three months to the Russian Federation are required to undergo and present to the Russian consular services HIV 1 and HIV 2 tests.
 This measure has been strictly enforced by the Embassy of the Russian Federation since April 2000.
-In the case of travel to CIS countries, it is imperative to have a multi-entry visa or not be able to return to the territory of the Russian Federation.
+When traveling to CIS countries, it is essential to have a multiple-entry visa, otherwise you will not be able to return to the Russian Federation.

 French Embassy in Moscow